QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 The only source of goods is the single consumer's endowment vector   $e$.

-Competitive equilibium prices must be set to  induce the consumer to choose  $c=e$.
+Competitive equilibrium prices must be set to  induce the consumer to choose  $c=e$.

 This implies that the equilibrium price vector must satisfy